thoughtbot/design-sprint/Exercises/needs-wants-desires.md

 ## Instructions:

-1. List outfeature ideas on Post-its.
+1. List out feature ideas on Post-its.
 * Divide up the whiteboard into 3 sections: Needs, Wants, and Desires
 * For the first feature,
 add it to *Needs* if it is critical to the job to be done,